mapbox/rio-merge-rgba/README.md

 # merge_rgba.py

-A `rio merge` alternative optimized for large RGBA scenetifs
+A `rio merge` alternative optimized for large RGBA scenetifs.

-**Note**
-This repository is in limbo and may move in one of several directions:
-1. These optimizations may be pulled directly into `rasterio` (see [this issue](https://github.com/mapbox/rasterio/issues/507))
-2. This may become an intergrated part of `pxm`
-3. This may stay as an independent repo and become a legit pip-installable, tested module

-## What it it?

-`merge_rgba.py` is a CLI with nearly identical arguments to `rio merge`.
+`rio merge-rgba` is a CLI with nearly identical arguments to `rio merge`.
 They accomplish the same task, merging many rasters into one.
 The differences are in the implementation:

 ```
-$ python merge_rgba.py --help
+$ rio merge-rgba --help
-Usage: merge_rgba.py [OPTIONS] INPUTS...
+Usage: rio merge-rgba [OPTIONS] INPUTS...
 OUTPUT

 Options:
   -o, --output PATH            Path to output file (optional alternative to a